Curious about how to make a DIY t-shirt with heat transfer vinyl?

 How do I use a heat press?
 Should I?

-A heat press will give absolutely give the best and most reliable results for long-lasting HTV designs.
+A heat press will give absolutely give the most reliable results for long-lasting HTV designs.
 The large, flat surface is ideal for smoothly transferring designs.
-You can set the exact temperature recommended by the HTV manufacturer, and pre-heat your garment for the best results.
+You can set the exact temperature recommended by the HTV manufacturer, and pre-heat your garment for the consistant results.
 However, until you plan on making a lot of t-shirts or selling your finished products, you probably don’t need to invest in one.

-What are the best settings for glitter HTV?
+What are the settings for glitter HTV?

 Glitter HTV is THICK.
 It can be up to three times as thick as regular HTV, and so needs different settings.
 If you are using Siser Glitter HTV, the Silhouette Cameo cutter settings are: